Phraust/BFGMiner-SMSMonitor/README.md

 This is a work in progress, and was originally written by a friend.
 PolrPaul from the Butterfly Labs forum also helped out a bunch by including SMS messagins via Google Voice.

-*I have been using this with BFGMiner 3.1.1 on OSX using both ButteFly Labs SC Singles and their BitForce FPGA Singles, so I haven't tested it with any other hardware.*
+*I have been using this with BFGMiner 3.1.1 on OSX using both Butterfly Labs SC Singles and their BitForce FPGA Singles, so I haven't tested it with any other hardware.*

 *It should work with CGMiner, but I haven't tested it.*